Rod Canion: After leaving Compaq

 In 1992, Canion founded Insource Technology Group with Jim Harris and Ronald L. Fischer and served as its chairman until September 2006.
-In 1999, he led the initial investment round for Questia Media, Inc., which provided an online research library.
+In 1999, he led the initial investment round for Questia Media, Inc., which provided an online research library until its closure in 2020.
 Canion became chairman of the board and later helped the company raise $150 million.
 He is a member of the Board of Directors of AMVESCAP, BlueArc, and Young Life, and HealthLink, is Director Emeritus of the Houston Technology Center, and is a member of the Board of Advisors for Sternhill Partners.

 On November 12, 2012, Canion along with Compaq co-founders Harris and Murto organized the Compaq 30th Anniversary Reunion at Minute Maid Park for Compaq Alumni Group.
-In 2013, Canion published a memoir about his career in Compaq, how the IBM PC compatible industry began with the Compaq Portable and eventually outgrew IBM, and how Canion created the Extended Industry Standard Architecture bus along with "the gang of nine" in 1988.
-In 2016, the documentary film "Silicon Cowboys" was also based on the story of Compaq.
+In 2013, Canion published a memoir titled Open about his career in Compaq, how the IBM PC compatible industry began with the Compaq Portable and eventually outgrew IBM, and how Canion created the Extended Industry Standard Architecture bus along with the Gang of Nine in 1988.
+In 2016, the documentary film Silicon Cowboys described the rise of Compaq as seen through the eyes of Canion, his colleagues and his competitors.
+The film was based on his memoir.